Bad Kitty (novel): Plot summary

 Jasmine Callihan is a 17-year-old girl on vacation in Las Vegas with her family.
 She is spending her vacation trying to avoid her cousin Alyson and her "Evil Hench Twin" Veronique, get the 'cute guy across the pool', Jack, to notice her, and prove to her father that she is a model daughter.
 However, as soon as she is attacked by a three-legged cat (Mean and Dangerous Joe, or Mad Joe for short), things go haywire.
 She is suddenly caught up in a mystery regarding the murder of Len Phillips, and is determined to solve it with her best friends, fashion-wise Polly, crazy and eccentric Roxy, and Tom, sensible and totally in love with Polly.
 Along the way, she gets to know the 'cute guy across the pool', who may or may not be involved with the murder.

 It is a typical afternoon by the pool at the Venetian Hotel.
-Jas is feeling listless, frustrated and flat in her green bikini.
+Jas is feeling listless and frustrated.
 Her cousin Alyson is being her obnoxious and snotty self.
-Her overprotective father coos with his twenty-years-younger wife and clearly has no intention of letting Jas follow her dream—a career as a detective—any time soon.
-The sun is shining, the water is cool.
+Her overprotective father coos with his twenty-years-younger wife and clearly has no intention of letting Jas follow her dream—a career as a detective any time soon.

 The cat incident leads to Jas's first run-in with hotel security and her introduction to the cat's owner, the eight-year-old son of Fiona Bristol.
 Fiona is a famous model who was embroiled in scandal a year earlier when her lover was killed and her husband was arrested for the murder.
 Jas's three best friends, including a boy named Tom, who is crushing on Jasmine, sense she needs help and show up to offer insight into the case and fashion advice.
 When the cute guy at the snack hut turns out to be deeply enmeshed in the case, Jas has to figure out whether he is a friend or a foe.